mihaicaragheorghe/argx/README.md

 # Argx

-A modern command-line argument parsing library for dotnet.
+A modern command-line argument parsing library for .NET

 ## How it works